ComputationalCryoEM/ASPIRE-Python/docs/source/orientation_estimation.rst

 ``clmatrix`` (indices of correlated polar rays between image pairs) and any auxiliary scores such as ``cl_dist`` or ``shifts_1d``.
 Key behaviors include:

 - CPU/GPU dispatch within ``build_clmatrix``.
-When GPUs are available the class invokes CUDA kernels that drastically reduce wall time for large datasets.
+When GPUs are available and the GPU backend enabled (see :ref:`config_enabling_gpu` in :doc:`auto_tutorials/configuration` and :doc:`installation` for details on enabling GPU) the class invokes CUDA kernels that drastically reduce wall time for large datasets.
 - Caching and lazy-evaluation of ``clmatrix`` and distance matrices to avoid recomputation.
 - Shared ``max_shift`` and ``shift_step`` parameters that influence accuracy/runtime
   trade-offs during 1D shift searches.